Affordable water features under £150 to bring tranquility

 • An investment purchase, but worth it for the uniqueness of the water feature

-Best geometric affordable water feature
+Best geometric water feature under £150

-Tiered geometric shapes and a pitted stone effect finish give this tumbling feature plenty of
+Tiered geometric shapes and a pitted stone effect finish give this tumbling feature plenty of impact.
+Solar-powered and recirculating, it brings life and movement to any sunny part of the garden and attracts wildlife too.

 Pros